Layr-Labs/eigenlayer-contracts/docs/middleware/StakeRegistry.md

 An offchain actor can provide a list of operator ids, their corresponding addresses, and a few other witnesses in order to recalculate the stakes of the provided operators for all of the quorums each operator is registered for.
 This ends block range of the current `OperatorStakeUpdate`s for each of the quorums for each of the provided operators and pushes a new update for each of them.

+This has more implications after slashing is enabled...
+TODO

 ## Integrations

 The main integration with the StakeRegistry is used by the AVSs signature checker (TODO: Link docs).
 An offchain actor provides an operator id, a quorum id, and an index in the array of the operator's stake updates to verify the stake of an operator at a particular block number.
 They also provide in a quorum id and an index in the array of total stake updates to verify the stake of the entire quorum at a particular block number,